 Opening Hours of LocksThe only lock on the system, Portora Lock, is usually open during the cruising season.
 Please ensure the safety of all your passengers when the boat is in the lock.

 Maintenance works on the waterways are, where possible, carried out during the winter.
 When navigating any waterway between 1 November and 17 March you are advised to contact Waterways Ireland Operations Division or the Inspectorate before making your journey to confirm that the waterway is open.

 Boat RegistrationAll boats with an engine capacity of more than 10bhp on the Erne System must be registered with Waterways Ireland Inspectorate.
-Registration is free of charge and can be completed by contacting the Lough Erne Warden's Office or by downloading the form from the link below.
+Registration is free of charge and can be completed through our online registration system here.
 You will be provided with a registration number which must be displayed in a prominent position on your boat.
+You need to inform the Inspectorate immediately of any change in ownership.
 Boats registered on the Erne System do not need to reregister when moving to another waterway.

 Services are provided at various locations along the Erne System.
 Toilets are provided at Belleek, Kesh Village, Muckross, Rossigh, Round 'O and Broadmeadow Enniskillen, Bellanaleck, Carrybridge, Knockninny and Galloon Island.

 Public Conveniences are generally open from April to October with opening hours of 08.00 to 22.00.
 Those at Kesh and Belleek are open all year round apart from Christmas Day.